nuuuwan/news_lk3_data/README.md

 The Iranian Head of State made these remarks after participating in the ceremony to inaugurate the Uma Oya Multipurpose Development Project (UOMDP) on Wednesday (24).

+After declaring open the hydropower project, President Raisi promised to extend support for the developmental projects implemented on the island, through the provision of technical and engineering services.

+He also asserted that Iran is ready to expand the bilateral ties with ‘all Asian countries, our neighbouring countries and sovereign and independent states.’

 At a special invitation extended by his Sri Lankan counterpart, President Raisi arrived in Sri Lanka on Wednesday morning (24) on a one-day visit to foster ties between the two nations.

-His arrival marks the first visit of an Iranian President to Sri Lanka since former President Dr. Mahmoud Ahmadinejad’s visit in April 2008.

 ...